84C MoPic

 84C MoPic (also known as 84 Charlie MoPic; released in the Philippines as Platoon 2) is a 1989 American independent found footage war drama film written and directed by Patrick Sheane Duncan.
+It is set during the Vietnam War as a pseudo-documentary of a supposedly routine Long Range Reconnaissance Patrol (LRRP) mission that goes wrong and eventually turns into a struggle for survival.